5 min read

 Here at Green and Bare, we are all about making time for yourself (even if it means locking the bathroom door and ignoring the “what are you doing?” needling).
 Getting back to basics.
 Having fun and not taking life so seriously.
 Doing something good for yourself that doesn’t feel bad.

-➤ Wanna kick-start that skincare habit with a homemade mask that packs some seriously skin-loving ingredients?
-Try my DIY mocha inspired cacao face mask recipe!
+➤ Wanna kick-start that skincare habit with clay face mask that packs some seriously skin-loving ingredients?
+Try our floral Purple Clay Mask with Rosehips, Hibiscus and Rosemary.

 4 min read